Culinary adventures in Italy with your own chef host

 Isola Grande, Mozia and Marsala

-Its just a hop skip and jump to the salt marshes near Mozia where we can see the view above, buy some locally made hand harvested Fiore di mare (Sea Salt).
-We then take a cute little boat out for an exploration of the nearby island of Mozia, famous for the small museum, the well-preserved ruins of a crossroads civilization, and the Tophet, a type of cemetery for the cremated remains of children.
+Then It's just a hop skip and jump to the salt marshes near Mozia where we can see the view above, buy some locally made hand harvested Fiore di mare (Sea Salt).
+We then take a cute little boat out for an exploration of the nearby island of Mozia, famous for the small art museum, the well-preserved ruins of a crossroads of civilization, and the Tophet, a type of cemetery for the cremated remains of children.

 We then head into the port city of Marsala, famous for wine and have a late afternoon wine tasting at Donnafugata, one of the most important wineries in all of Sicily.
 We will bring some of the days prizes with us back to the villa and cook up a seafood feast.